Cannabis drinks are having a moment even as Americans consume less alcohol

 Better-known names in the space include Cycling Frog, which makes THC seltzers and edibles; Cann, which markets itself as a "social beverage"; and Nowadays, which employs the motto "the future of drinking is here."

-Mainstream alcohol brands are also testing the waters: Both Lagunitas Brewing Company and Pabst Blue Ribbon have come up with their own THC-infused beverages.
+Mainstream alcohol brands are also testing the waters.
+Beer makers Lagunitas Brewing and Pabst have come up with their own THC-infused beverages.

 Whitney and Eberlein said the cannabis drink sector is growing most rapidly among women in their 30s and early 40s who are looking for more accessible, and less caloric, alternatives to alcoholic beverages.